Member of the Revolutionary Communist Party

 Taylor spoke at more than 50 American colleges and universities during a 2007 campus tour titled “The Mission of a Generation: Stop the War Now, Drive Out the Bush Regime!”

-In 2012, Taylor was a key initiator of the Stop Patriarchy (SP) movement, which – on the premise that “in every sphere of the culture and social life today women’s rights and bodies are under assault” – calls for an end to “the enslavement and degradation of women” through “pornography and patriarchy.”
+In 2012, Taylor was a key initiator of the Stop Patriarchy (SP) movement, which – on the premise that, as Taylor puts it, “in every sphere of the culture and social life today women’s rights and bodies are under assault” – calls for an end to “the enslavement and degradation of women” through “pornography and patriarchy.”
 In the summer of 2013, Taylor and SP led an “Abortion Rights Freedom Ride” which traveled through 14 states to carry out a “political and moral counteroffensive against the attacks on abortion.”
 Its aim was to “re-se[t] and re-clai[m] the moral high ground from the anti-abortion movement [and] FOR the liberation of women.”
 (Emphasis in original)

 Taylor and SP organized a second Abortion Rights Freedom Ride in the summer of 2014, this time focusing exclusively on Texas.
 Wearing shackles and carrying bloody hangers to symbolize the dangerous, back-alley abortions that presumably would become commonplace if abortion rights were to be restricted in any way, the participants protested outside the headquarters of the Republican Party and pro-life groups.
 “Revoking the pro-life movement’s cloak of morality” was the objective of this latest campaign, Taylor explained.